SickGear/SickGear.Docker/README.md

 ## Permissions

-Outside of /data, the file permissions are not adjusted automatically, so if you need to modify the user id (via `APP_UID`), you need to make sure that the user has proper permissions for the `/incoming` and `/tv` volumes.
+Apart from `/data`, file permissions are not adjusted automatically, so if you need to modify the user id (via `APP_UID`), you need to make sure that the user has proper permissions for the `/incoming` and `/tv` volumes.